lincolnmroth/PHS-Engineering-Resources/general-resources/electronics/communication-protocols.md

 ## [CAN](https://en.wikipedia.org/wiki/CAN_bus)

 Can is my absolute favorite.
 It's used in very high end robotics and also in many cars \(In the form of [OBDII](https://en.wikipedia.org/wiki/On-board_diagnostics)\)

+## WIFI

+WIFi.
+Our entire lives revolve around wifi, but integrating it into electronics isn't particularly simple.
+But some chips have made it easier.
+To use WIFI, either get a wifi board off of adafruit or sparkfun, or use an ESP8266.

+## Bluetooth

+There are two types of bluetooth, normal bluetooth and bluetooth low energy \(BLE\).
+Bluetooth is radio based, and is good for low range communication.

+## Infrared

+Don't use IR unless it's for a tv remote, then go right ahead.

+-lmr